 If you or a loved one are showing signs of the flu, it’s a good idea to seek a doctor’s care ASAP.
 Early treatment can minimize the severity of flu symptoms and the risk of complications, as well as shorten the duration of illness.

-While you can be seen in a doctor’s office or urgent care center, another option is to stay in the comfort of your home and have a visit with a board-certified doctor through Atlantic Health’s Virtual Visit telehealth service.
-A Virtual Visit consult offers 24/7 access to a medical professional via phone or secure video using a phone, smartphone or PC.
+While you can be seen in a doctor’s office or urgent care center, another option is to stay in the comfort of your home and have a visit with a board-certified doctor through Atlantic Virtual Urgent Care.
+Start an on-demand video visit from your smartphone, tablet or computer.

-If the physician determines you need a prescription for an antiviral medication or other drug, an order can be electronically sent to your pharmacy in moments.
-But these meds must be taking in the first 48 hours of feeling sick to be most effective.
+If the physician determines you need a prescription for an antiviral medication or other drug, an order can be sent to your pharmacy.
+But these meds must be taken in the first 48 hours of feeling sick to be most effective.
 Follow up care can take place with your primary care physician or family doctor.